College Help for Immigrants and Refugees: SWS 838

 Mission

-To help Seattle's IMMIGRANT and REFUGEE STUDENTS continue their education after high school and reach their educational goals.
+Help Seattle's IMMIGRANT and REFUGEE youth continue their education after high school and reach their educational goals.

-We are the only Seattle group specifically focusing on funding and mentoring low income immigrant and refugee English language learners as they move on from high school to college or University.
+We're the only Seattle college access and success program specifically for immigrant and refugee English language learners as they move on from high school to college or University.

 Description